githubad/php-cms/README.md

 # Please Note
 The code works perfectly fine on a local server and the paid hosting, but with this free 000webhost service, there's a redirection issue in demo link.
 So after you login, please manually check https://githubad.000webhostapp.com/cms/staff.php

+# .SQL
+Attached is a .sql file in codebase, for you to directly export it with PHPmyAdmin to make the overall app work.
+You just need to change the constants.php under includes folder to change the connection settings.